Sociology Course Descriptions

 SOC 42563 - SOCIOLOGY OF HEALTH AND HEALTH CARE (3) Sociological analysis of health and illness behavior, utilization of health care professions and the organizational community and societal systems which deal with health and illness.
 Prerequisite: SOC 12050 and junior standing.

-SOC 42568 - RACE AND ETHNIC STUDIES (3) Sociological principles underlying racial and ethnic relations in the United States; emphasis on social factors of prejudice, discrimination and assimilation affecting all groups.
+SOC 42568 - RACE AND ETHNIC STUDIES (DIVD) (3) Sociological principles underlying racial and ethnic relations in the United States; emphasis on social factors of prejudice, discrimination and assimilation affecting all groups.
 Prerequisite: SOC 12050 and junior standing.
-Course Attributes: Diversity Course-Domestic
+Course Attributes: Diversity Domestic

-SOC 42575 - FAMILY PATTERNS: A WORLD PERSPECTIVE (3) Cultural variability with respect to courtship, family relationships, child rearing and other patterns in primitive and literate societies.
+SOC 42575 - FAMILIES IN A GLOBAL PERSPECTIVE (DIVG) (3) Cultural variability with respect to courtship, family relationships, child rearing and other patterns in primitive and literate societies.
 Prerequisite: SOC 12050 and junior standing.
-Course Attributes: Diversity Course-Global
+Course Attributes: Diversity Global

 SOC 42577 - SOCIOLOGY OF FAMILY VIOLENCE (3) Sociological analysis of theories, research and social policy concerning family violence, child abuse and neglect, spouse abuse, elderly abuse, marital rape, sexual abuse of children.
 Prerequisite: SOC 12050 and junior standing.